ponylang/gsoc-2019/README.md

 #### Possible Paths

+This is just the general ideas to pull this off, I could come up with.
+Please take these as suggestions and don't let you limit by this.

 - Write the Language Server in C by using `libponyc`, which is part of [ponyc](https://github/ponylang/ponyc/tree/master/src/libponyc).
   - Advantage: Access to the same AST as is used for compilation.
 Typechecking for free.
   - Disadvantage: Compiler might needs some adaptation (which we will gladly help with, if need be).
 Writing a HTTP Api for the LSP mught not be as convenient in C, but the C code could also be used via FFI from Pony or any other language capable of FFI.